Wigwam (Chicago): 1860 Republican National Convention

 The 1860 Republican National Convention was eventful for its nomination of Abraham Lincoln, who went on to a Presidency notably marked by the onset of the American Civil War and the abolition of slavery.
 During the convention, backroom dealing and political scheming played a role in the outcome.
 Nevertheless, Lincoln, who had stayed in Springfield during the convention, received vociferous support and carried the nomination.

 Today

-Today, the corner of W. Lake Street and N. Wacker Drive bears the address of 191 N. Wacker.
-This address is in the West Loop neighborhood of the Loop community area in Chicago.
+Today, the corner of W. Lake Street and N. Wacker Drive bears the address of 191 North Wacker.
+This address is in the Loop community area in Chicago.
 The 157 m (516 ft), 37-story office tower, named 191 North Wacker, was designed by Kohn Pedersen Fox and built in 2002.
 The major tenants include Drinker, Biddle & Reath, Much Shelist, Watson Wyatt Worldwide, Heitman Financial, and RSM McGladrey.
 In 2017, the city rededicated plaques gifted in the early 20th century by the Daughters of the American Revolution, which commemorate the nomination of Lincoln at the Wigwam, and the Saganaush Hotel.